JakovTomasic/no-headache.nix/README.md

 For example, run `./result/bin/ssh-into-yourVmName`.

 If you get error: "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" delete that known host from `~/.ssh/known_hosts` (you probably want to delete all hosts that begin with `[localhost]:some-port` there).
 That error shouldn't happen if using only the `./result/bin/ssh-into-yourVmName` scripts.

-# QEMU

-todo: napisi client doc i ostalo makni u dev doc

-Virsh doesn't work because nix doesn't use it.
-List all QEMU processes `ps aux | grep qemu` to see what VMs are running.
-- todo: how to list processes?
-Write a script, if not anything else. (and ensure grep (package gnugrep) is available in the dev shell?)

 # VPN